dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

     .ToListAsync();
 ```

 This executes in the same way as the above query, and can be preferable if you want to make partition keys more explicit in your queries.
-Using <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.WithPartitionKey%2A> may be necessary in versions of EF prior to 9.0 - keep an eye on the logs to ensure that queries are using partition keys as expected.
+Using <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.WithPartitionKey*> may be necessary in versions of EF prior to 9.0 - keep an eye on the logs to ensure that queries are using partition keys as expected.

 ## Point reads